On Resolving Non-Preemptivity in Multitask Scheduling: An Optimal Algorithm in Deterministic and Stochastic Worlds: Introduction

-\paragraph{Paper organization.} The remainder of this paper is organized as following.
+The remainder of this paper is organized as following.
 We introduce the problem definition, notations and necessary background in Section \ref{modelpre}.
 In Section \ref{deterministicalgo} we formally present $\mathsf{NP}$-$\mathsf{SRPT}$ algorithm, together with the analysis of its competitive ratio and lower bounds.
 Section \ref{heavytraffic} is devoted to the proof of the asymptotic optimality of $\mathsf{NP}$-$\mathsf{SRPT}$ in heavy traffic regime, and the optimality is extended to infinite task size in Section \ref{secdis}.
+In Section \ref{sec:unknown}, the analysis is extended to the setting of unknown job sizes.
 We conduct the experimental validation in Section \ref{exp}, and conclude our work in Section \ref{seccon}.